nklingen/DocRankingWebsite/content/docs/Timeline.md

 ### Hyperparameter Tuning

+As the graphics are a bit small, the entire Hyperparameter Tuning Sweep can be found [here](https://wandb.ai/nklingen/BERT_Question_Answering/reports/Hyperparameter-Tuning-Baseline--VmlldzoxMTQ0OTE5).

 In order to fix a model for our expeirments we found a set of parameters using hyperparameter tuning.
 We tune with respect to the validation loss over 4 parameters: dropout rate, learning rate, batch size and weight decay.
 We utilized 'Weights & Biases' automatic hyperparameter tuning (sweeps) and chose to us Bayes optimisation to optimise the search.
-We do the sweep on the *baseline* model described above.
+We do the sweep on the *Dual Encoder* model described above.

 ![Overview of all the runs]({{< baseurl >}}/images/sweep.jpg)